 Councilmember Nirenberg spoke of the 50th Anniversary of the World's Fair and asked that a wider net be cast in seeking funding.
-He noted concern that we are here for a short period of time and the corporation will be in place for a long time.
+He noted concern that the corporation will be in place for a long time.

 Mayor Taylor thanked staff for the presentation.